'Cognitive training' is best hope for delaying Alzheimer's

 Researchers have some hints that drugs can reduce the brain-clogging plaques that are a hallmark of Alzheimer’s but they have not shown conclusively that the drugs can help symptoms or prevent disease.
 Such drugs are also years away from getting on the market.

-But there have been hints that some lifestyle changes might reduce the risk, or at least delay the onset of dementia.
+But there is evidence that some lifestyle changes might reduce the risk, or at least delay the onset of dementia.

-The committee of experts looked at all the best evidence about ways to prevent memory loss and what’s called cognitive impairment — the loss of the ability to think clearly and make decisions.
+The committee of experts looked at all the best research on ways to prevent memory loss and what’s called cognitive impairment — the loss of the ability to think clearly and make decisions.

 Despite the explosion of online and commercial products — from supplements to memory games — that allege they can help, there’s very little out there that can be proven to slow or prevent the decline, the experts reluctantly concluded.